business

 Why It Matters for Your Business

-Sole proprietorship is the default structure for most freelancers and side businesses, but the unlimited personal liability means your personal assets are at risk from business debts.
+Sole proprietorship is the default structure for most freelancers and side businesses because it requires zero formation cost — but the unlimited personal liability means your personal assets remain exposed to every business debt, lawsuit, or tax assessment.

 Practical Tips